hassansaei/BMQuant/README.md

 ## 🗨️ Contacts

 This macro is designed in collaboration with Nicolas Gaudin.
-For more information and help you can wite to:
+For more information and help you can write to:

 Nicolas Gaudin: nicolas.gaudin@inserm.fr & Hassan Saei: hassan.saeiahan@gmail.com